Dushistov/flapigen-rs/book/src/java-android-example.md

 # Java/Android

-[This example](https://github.com/Dushistov/flapigen-rs/tree/master/android-example) shows off how to use rust to build a native library from android and use it through an automatically generated JNI wrapper.
+[This example](https://github.com/Dushistov/flapigen-rs/tree/master/android-example) shows off how to use rust to build a native library from Android and use it through an automatically generated JNI wrapper.

-[Android Studio](https://developer.android.com/studio) can be used to work with Rust via [Rust plugin](https://intellij-rust.github.io/).
+[Android Studio](https://developer.android.com/studio) can be used to work with Rust via its [Rust plugin](https://intellij-rust.github.io/).
-So it is not bad idea to integrate invocation of cargo into gradle, thus you can build and run android application with Rust inside as ordinary Java/Kotlin application.
+So it's not a bad idea to integrate invocations of cargo into gradle, so you can build and run Rust inside an ordinary Java/Kotlin Android application.

 ## Project Structure